Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6-Month Strategy?

-Put effort on the 20% area which can bring 80% results.
+Put effort into the 20% area which can bring 80% results.

-Can you clear UPSC Civil Services Preliminary Exam with just 6 months of preparation?
+Can you clear the UPSC Civil Services Preliminary Exam with just 6 months of preparation?

-The best way to clear civil service prelims in the first attempt is to have a positive mindset and a practical strategy.
+The best way to clear civil service prelims on the first attempt is to have a positive mindset and a practical strategy.

-You can join ClearIAS Prelims Online Test Series any time, and take mock exams based on your convenience before next Prelims.
-However, we strongly recommend you to join at the earliest.
+You can join ClearIAS Prelims Online Test Series any time, and take mock exams based on your convenience before the next Prelims.
+However, we strongly recommend you join at the earliest.